aaronbloomfield/ccc/hws/btcparser/index.md

 A bunch of notes:

-- We don't need to list the magic number in the JSON file -- it's always the same, and was verified when the blockchain was read in
+- We don't need to list the magic number in the JSON file -- it's always the same, and was verified when the blockchain was read in (technically it's not part of the block, it's part of the file format)
 - Likewise, we don't need to include the block size, since that's not as important in JSON
-- You can put in additional fields if you would like -- but the fields shown above must be there; in the output above, both 'timestamp_readable' and 'file_position' are NOT required fields
+- You can put in additional fields if you would like -- but the fields shown above must be there; in the output above, both `timestamp_readable` and `file_position` are NOT required fields
 - All hexadecimal values should NOT have a leading '0x'
 - Integer values should not have quotes around them (that's a JSON feature), but all other values should be enclosed in double quotes (not single quotes -- a JSON restriction)
 - If you have a list if items in an array, JSON is not happy with a comma after the last one; you can see this after the 'lock_time' value -- there is no comma after its value 0 (yes, this is stupid, but that's JSON for you)